valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/migration.md

     - A new ZGW tab on the case management admin page.
     - The component to display object tabs based on the `caseObjectTypes` configuration in your environment file.
 If `ZgwModule` is not imported, and this configuration is present, a not found message will be displayed on the tabs.
+    - Functionality on the case admin configuration tab to:
+      - Link an upload process to a case definition
+      - Configuration for case detail synchronisation
+      - Configuration for connection a zaak type to a case definition

 * **Removed: `@valtimo/exact-plugin`**

     The library `@valtimo/exact-plugin` has been removed.
 All of its code is now exported from `@valtimo/plugin`.
     Remove `@valtimo/exact-plugin` from your implementation's package.json if it's included, and change imports throughout your implementation from `@valtimo/exact-plugin` to `@valtimo/plugin`.

+* **Removed: `@valtimo/view-configurator`**

+  1. If present, remove library `@valtimo/view-configurator` from the `package.json`.
+  2. If present, remove the module `ViewConfiguratorModule` from your `AppModule`.

 * **Task management**